LightningPiggy/lightning-piggy/Emulation.md

 ESP32 emulation with QEMU (including WiFi!)
 ======

-This is *not* for the faint of heart, but emulating the ESP32, including a reverse-engineerd implementation of the closed-source ESP32 WiFi stack is possible!
+This is *not* for the faint of heart, but emulating the ESP32, including a reverse-engineered implementation of the closed-source ESP32 WiFi stack is possible!

 Needless to say, getting this set up reduces the typical code-compile-flash-test cycle by an order of magnitiude, and is super helpful for debugging.